lallaw8809/C-/AdvanceC#/README.md

 ```
 `Delegate` This folder contains a sample code (Delagate parameter, Generic type (single and multiple), multicating and instanting delagate) of delegates.

-## Multiple Generic Type.
-`MultipleGenericType.cs`: Shows a smaple example of how to use the multi gerneric typr in c#

 ## Lambda expression (=>)
 - It is used to creatre an anonymous function
 - There are two types of lambda expression.